pbteja1998/remix-auth-email-link/README.md

    * @default "auth:magicLink"
    */
   sessionMagicLinkKey?: string
   /**
+   * The key on the session to store the email.
+   * It's unset the same time the sessionMagicLinkKey is.
+   * @default "auth:email"
+   */
+  sessionEmailKey?: string
+  /**
+   * Should the session be commited before returning
+   * the user data  if the `successRedirect` is omitted.
+   * @default false
+   */
+  commitOnReturn?: boolean
+  /**
    * Add an extra layer of protection and validate the magic link is valid.
    * @default false